 Is this graduate program a good fit for you?

 As a graduate student in the Costa lab, you would be in either the Ecology and Evolutionary Biology Department or the Ocean Sciences Department.
 To read more about the graduate program requirements in each of these departments, including information on course requirements and exams, visit these webpages: EEB Graduate Program and OceanSci Graduate Program.

 How would you be funded as a graduate student in this lab?

 Costa’s graduate students are supported by a mix of internal and external fellowships as well as Graduate Student Researcher (GSR) and Teaching Assistant (TA) positions.
 Because the Costa lab does not currently have funding for new students (in the form of GSR’s & TA’s), we strongly encourage you to apply for an external fellowship (especially the NSF Graduate Research Fellowship Program, National Defense Science and Engineering Graduate Fellowship, and Nancy Foster Scholarship Program).
-For a more extensive list, check out the RC lab’s list of funding opportunities as well as UCLA’s well-curated list of fellowships.
 Your ability to secure one of these external fellowships will greatly increase your chance of being admitted as a graduate student.

 Do your research interests fit in with the Costa lab?